markmelling/bike_sharing/project_report.md

 ![model_test_score.png](https://raw.githubusercontent.com/markmelling/bike_sharing/main/img/model_test_score.png)

 ## Summary
-Spending time to understand the data and determine which new features can be created and possibly those that could be dropped is an effective way of significantly improving the models.
+Spending time to understand the data and determine which new features can be created.
+I have already dropped 'season' and 'holiday' as the two least important features, this gave a marginally worse score.

-Largely speaking Autogluon does a pretty good job of model and hyperparmeter selection.
+Largely speaking Autogluon does a pretty good job of model and hyperparmeter selection, although the neural network model shows some promise and may merit some further hyperparameter tuning and even longer training times.